-Montana is a mecca for sled heads, where big skies and big powder give way to some of the country’s longest and most scenic rides.
-4,000 miles of groomed trails crisscross sweeping mountain-meadow playgrounds, deep untouched backcountry, rugged ridgelines, frozen alpine lakes, old mining country and ghost towns, plus logging and Forest Service roads.
+Montana is a mecca for sled heads, where big skies and big powder give way to some of the country's longest and most scenic rides.
+Thousands of miles of groomed trails crisscross sweeping mountain-meadow playgrounds, deep untouched backcountry, rugged ridgelines, frozen alpine lakes, old mining country and ghost towns, plus logging and Forest Service roads.

-The beauty of snowmobile season in Montana is that it’s long.
+The beauty of snowmobile season in Montana is that it's long.
 It can begin in early November and last until April.
 Plow through fresh fluffy powder at the start, hit the hardpack when the season is well underway, and sled the soft stuff in your T-shirt come spring.
-Crush the adrenaline rush of a ride through crisp alpine air, watch wildlife, power past Montana’s famous “snow ghosts” and explore each region’s captivating basecamp towns.
-Sled Glaciers to Geysers in Western Montana’s Glacier Country and Montana's Yellowstone Country.
+Crush the adrenaline rush of a ride through crisp alpine air, watch wildlife, power past Montana's famous “snow ghosts” and explore each region's captivating basecamp towns.
+Sled Glaciers to Geysers in Western Montana's Glacier Country, Visit Southwest Montana, and Montana's Yellowstone Country.

 Test your mettle in Montana’s rugged and remote Marias Pass Trail Complex, straddling the Continental Divide in the Lewis & Clark and Flathead national forests south of Glacier National Park.
 Riding ranges from intermediate to expert on 45 miles of groomed trails and 35 miles of ungroomed trails.
 Favorite trails include Two Medicine, Skyland and Pike Creek.

 Whitefish, Kalispell, Columbia Falls, Bigfork, Swan Valley Western Montana’s recreation wonderland is a premier winter destination bordering Glacier National Park.
-Flathead Valley boasts 200+ miles of groomed trails and nearly 2,000 miles of Forest Service roads with phenomenal hill climbing and powder play areas, wildlife viewing and ridge-top views of the park and the Canadian Rockies.
-Don’t miss Stillwater, Canyon Creek and Desert Mountain Areas, and Swan Lake and Skyland trails.
+Flathead Valley offers 200+ miles of groomed trails and nearly 2,000 miles of Forest Service roads with phenomenal hill climbing and powder play areas, wildlife viewing and ridge-top views of the park and the Canadian Rockies.
+Don’t miss Stillwater, Canyon Creek and Desert Mountain areas, and Swan Lake and Skyland trails.

 Haugan combines extensive riding options with a family atmosphere, catering to all ability levels.
 Easy-to-intermediate trails and loop tours begin right off the interstate.
 Find friendly hospitality in Haugan, De Borgia and Saltese, with designated trails, wide-open meadows and scenic views.
 Explore Ford Hill/Old Mullan Pass, Packer Creek/Randolph Creek, Milwaukee/Dominion, Big Creek, Deer Creek/Up Up and Taft Summit.